 - Only a WSU designated test pilot will fly the plane

-- All aircraft components must remain attached during a mission
+- All aircraft components must remain attached during flight

 - Aircraft can be repaired and flown again, as long as all rules are satisfied

-- The use of any type of tape to secure or cover anything is prohibited
+- Use of more that 2-inches of tape to secure or cover anything is prohibited

 - Aircraft changes, during the competition, that deviate significantly from the initial design configuration are not permitted